jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 layout: post
 title: Building Duovero Systems with Yocto
 description: "Building customized systems for Gumstix Duovero using tools from the Yocto Project"
-date: 2015-10-12 19:30:00
+date: 2015-10-13 07:00:00
 categories: gumstix-linux
 tags: [linux, gumstix, duovero, yocto]
 ---

 Some notes on building systems for [Gumstix Duovero][duovero] boards using tools from the [Yocto Project][yocto].

-The [meta-duovero][meta-duovero] layer described generates some basic systems with packages to support, C, C++, Qt5, Perl and Python development.
+The [meta-duovero][meta-duovero] *layer* generates some basic systems with packages to support, C, C++, Qt5, Perl and Python development.

 I use this as a template when starting new *Duovero* projects.